Pashley PDQ Recumbent Bike

 Minus

-- I found it a little "twitchy" at low speed at first, but now I am used to it !!
+- I found it a little "twitchy" at low speed at first, but now I am used to it and it feels fine.

 - Shorter legged people may have problems touching the ground securely when stationary.